-Brooksville Underage DUI Lawyer
+Brooksville, Florida Underage DUI Lawyer

 Being able to use your driver’s license is an issue that can critically affect your day-to-day life.
 If you have received a license suspension for underage DUI in Hernando County, Sumter County, Citrus County, or the surrounding areas and wish to fight this suspension in a DMV administrative hearing for DUI, begin your defense immediately by contacting The Law Office of Ashley Aulls, P.A..
 Ashley Aulls is a skilled and knowledgeable Hernando County DUI defense attorney who treats his clients with respect through education and open communication.

 With a family history of successful lawyers, he knows what it takes to win a successful appeal in an administrative hearing for DUI.
 To find out more about what The Law Office of Ashley Aulls, P.A. can do for your administrative license suspension for underage DUI and the rest of your Brooksville area DUI case, call (352) 593-4115 today and schedule your initial case consultation.

-Hernando County Underage DUI Information Center
+Hernando County, Florida Underage DUI Information Center

+In Florida, you can face a license suspension for underage DUI if you drive or are in actual physical control of a vehicle and have a blood or breath alcohol concentration (BAC) of .02 or higher.
+Under Florida Statute § 322.2616 the threshold is much lower for those under 21 than for those over 21.
 Actual physical control does include driving.
 However, many factors contribute to determining whether you were in actual physical control of a vehicle, such as if you had the keys in your possession or on your person, your location in or around the car, and whether the vehicle is operable.
 No matter the circumstances surrounding your underage DUI accusation, whether you were driving or met other Florida specifications, the advice of an experienced DUI defense lawyer serving Hernando County is strongly recommended.

 The penalties that come with an accusation of underage DUI in Florida are extensive and can vary based on the circumstances of your case.
 Under Florida Statute § 322.2616, a determination of underage DUI results in: